jenndy/Hamtaro-Game/README.md

 the bottom of the screen.
 It will also bounce off both the top and bottom of the paddle as dictated by the equations of projectile motion.

-Sound effects:
-Sounds are added via Clip including:
-- “bump”: Hamster hits the top, left, or right sides of the screen or the pillow.
-- “fall”: Hamster falls out from the bottom of the screen.
-- “transition”: Player advances to the next round.
-- “lose”: Player loses the game.
-- “win”: Applause sound effect if player wins the game.
-- “background music”: The music box version of the Tottoko Hamutaro theme song plays throughout the duration of the game.

 Changing background:
 The background changes from round to round.
 Round 1 has a general background, round 2 has a more close up background, and round 3 has a sun setting in the background, creating a time